John Glen (politician): Social issues

 Glen took part in the APPG on Hunger and Food Poverty inquiry, and argued in 2014 that prosperity needs to be shared, and that the Department for Work and Pensions should improve benefit payment reliability to prevent the need for foodbank use.
 Trussell Trust chairman Chris Mould and CEO David McAuley said that Glen "been very supportive of The Trussell Trust and has played an important role as a key member of the APPG Inquiry Panel".
 He welcomed the rise in the minimum wage and supports employers paying the living wage.

 Ethics and religion

 He is an advocate for religious education.
 On 5 February 2013, he voted against allowing same-sex couples to marry due to his Christian beliefs.
 This decision was criticised by Nick Holtam, the Bishop of Salisbury at the time.
 On anti-mitochondrial donation therapy, Glen described himself as "instinctively cautious about technologies that, while noble in intent, could potentially open the door to the development of 'genetically modified babies'".
 In 2016, he was a trustee and chairman of the Conservative Christian Fellowship, an organisation within the Conservative party.

 Personal life

-Glen married Emma Glen in 2008; they divorced in 2021.
+Glen married Emma Glen in 2008.